Investors may face rough ride if Canadian election leads to political instability

 "If the NDP wins we would see a visceral reaction (from the markets)," said RBC Capital Markets’ Managing Director Paul Hand.

-Canaccord said the party's opposition to pipelines could also lead to more oil-by-rail traffic, helping shares of Canadian National Railway and Canadian Pacific Railway.
+Canaccord said the party's opposition to pipelines could also lead to more oil-by-rail traffic, helping shares of Canadian National Railway (CNR.TO) and Canadian Pacific Railway (CP.TO).

 NDP MINORITY GOVERNMENT: Also unlikely scenario.
 Given it would only be able to govern effectively with Liberal support, the NDP’s more radical policies would likely be watered down.
 This outcome would likely to similar to a minority Liberal administration.